Jeannette Rankin

-Each of Rankin's congressional terms coincided with the initiation of U.S. military intervention in one of the two world wars.
+Each of Rankin's congressional terms coincided with the initiation of U.S. military intervention in both world wars.
 A lifelong pacifist, she was one of 50 House members who opposed the declaration of war on Germany in 1917.
 In 1941, she was the sole member of Congress to vote against the declaration of war on Japan following the attack on Pearl Harbor.
+As of 2025, she remains the last member of Congress to vote against a declaration of war.

 A suffragist during the Progressive Era, Rankin organized and lobbied for legislation enfranchising women in several states, including Montana, New York, and North Dakota.
 While in Congress, she introduced legislation that eventually became the 19th Constitutional Amendment, granting unrestricted voting rights to women nationwide.
 She championed a multitude of diverse women's rights and civil rights causes throughout a career that spanned more than six decades.
+In 1920, she helped found the American Civil Liberties Union and served as a vice president.

 Early life

 Rankin was born on June 11, 1880, near Missoula in Montana Territory, nine years before the territory became a state, to school teacher Olive (née Pickering) and Scottish-Canadian immigrant John Rankin, a wealthy mill owner.
-She was the eldest of six children, including five sisters (one of whom died in childhood) and a brother, Wellington, who became Montana's attorney general and later, a justice on the Montana Supreme Court.
+She was the eldest of seven children, including five sisters (one of whom died in childhood) and a brother, Wellington, who became Montana's attorney general and later, a justice on the Montana Supreme Court.
 One of her sisters, Edna Rankin McKinnon, became the first Montana-born woman to pass the bar exam in Montana and was an early social activist for access to birth control.

 As an adolescent on her family ranch, Rankin had many tasks, including cleaning, sewing, farm chores, outdoor work, and helping care for her younger siblings.
 She helped maintain the ranch machinery and once single-handedly built a wooden sidewalk for a building her father owned so it could be rented.
 Rankin later recorded her childhood observation that while women of the 1890s western frontier labored side by side as equals with men, they did not have an equal political voice—nor a legal right to vote.

 Rankin graduated from high school in 1898.
-She studied at the University of Montana and, in 1902, received a bachelor of science degree in biology.
+She studied at the University of Montana and, in 1902, received a Bachelor of Science degree in biology.
 Before her political and advocacy career, she explored a variety of careers, including dressmaking, furniture design, and teaching.
 After her father died in 1904, Rankin took on the responsibility of caring for her younger siblings.